Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 They are basically shortcuts to make binary calculation, which makes it easier for a human to translate a random number, value, or even idea into something the computer can understand.

 ________
-### <span style="color:#C9A176">04.01 COMPUTER MEMORY
+### <span style="color:#D69992">04.01 COMPUTER MEMORY
 ________________

 <br>

+Your computer has two memories : the RAM (Rapid / Random Access Memory) and the SSD (Solid State Drive).
+The SSD is like a giant library that contains everything from your operating system (OS like Windows, Mac, Linux, Adroid, ect.) to your word documents or even this file.
+<br> The RAM is like a cart beside the librarian's desk where all the books you are using at the moments are stored.
+The RAM makes it easier and faster to access them.
+<br> When you are programming, you are only using the RAM.
+All the variables, objects and the program itself will run on the RAM.

 For obvious reasons, your computer cannot speak 'human'.
 Since the beginning of computing, we tried to make a numbering system that could work and that lead to the fewest possible errors.
 After quite a bit of searching, we settled down on a 2-digit system which we called 'binary'.
-Your computer can therefore only understand two states : there is electricity (on) and there is no electricity (off), which we directly translate to 0s and 1s called <span style="color:C9A176">bits</span>
+Your computer can therefore only understand two states : there is electricity (on) and there is no electricity (off), which we directly translate to 0s and 1s called <span style="color:D69992">bits</span>

 <br>

-#### <span style="color:#C9A176">04.02 BINARY
+#### <span style="color:#D69992">04.02 BINARY
 ---------------------
 <br>

-the <span style="color:C9A176">binary system</span> counts in powers of <span style="color:C9A176">2</span> instead of our regular number system (decimal) which counts in powers of 10
+the <span style="color:D69992">binary system</span> counts in powers of <span style="color:D69992">2</span> instead of our regular number system (decimal) which counts in powers of 10

 binary numbers can only count in 0s and 1s therefore :